 Yes, we encourage members of the public to attend all of our business meetings.

 How is the Caucus organized?

-In addition to its members, the Caucus has an executive committee composed of a chair, two vice chairs (one for publicity and one for finance), a secretary, and the chair of the select committee (membership).
+In addition to its members, the Caucus has an executive committee composed of a chair, two vice chairs (one for publicity and one for treasury), a secretary, and the chair of the select committee (membership).